Blog

 • What functional departments in the organization need access to integrated information?

 Another initial step of the data integration process is to generate data profiling or assessment reports of data that needs to be integrated.
-This will help you to understand the current state of data and uncover hidden details about its structure and content.
-A data profiling report identifies blank values, field data types, recurring patterns, and other descriptive statistics that highlight potential data cleansing and transformation opportunities.
+It is essential for understanding the current state of data, uncover hidden details about its structure and content, and identify gaps in it.
+By generating data profiling reports, organizations can identify issues, such as blank values, field data types, recurring patterns, and other descriptive statistics that highlight potential data cleansing and transformation opportunities.
+This step ensures that the integration process begins with a clear understanding of the data’s current state.

 With integration requirements and assessment reports in hand, now it’s time to identify the gap between the two.
 There will be many functionalities requested in the requirements phase that are not valid or don’t add up with the profiled reports of existing data.
 But the comparison between the two will help you plan an integration design that fulfills as many requirements as possible.